niklasramo/popo.js/README.md

 *Type: String, Function &nbsp;&mdash;&nbsp; Default value: 'none'*

 Defines what to do when one of the target element's sides overflows the container element's matching side.
 The container element must be defined for this option to have any effect.
-You can use one of the built-in collision methods (*push*, *push+*) or alternatively a callback function which allows you to create your own collision handling logic.
+You can use one of the built-in collision methods ("push" or "push+") or alternatively a callback function which allows you to create your own collision handling logic.

 **Using the built-in collision methods**

 Use one of the following formats to define a built-in collision method for each side:
-left top right bottom *(e.g. "push push none push+")*
+*left top right bottom* (e.g. "push push none push+")
-left top-bottom right *(e.g. "push none push+")*
+*left top-bottom right* (e.g. "push none push+")
-left-right top-bottom *(e.g. "push none")*
+*left-right top-bottom* (e.g. "push none")
-left-right-top-bottom *(e.g. "push")*
+*left-right-top-bottom* (e.g. "push")

-*push* method tries to keep the targeted sides of the target element within the container element's boundaries.
-If you assign *push* method to the opposite sides the force of push will be equal on both sides.
-However, if the container element is smaller than the target element and you want to make sure that a specific side will always be pushed fully inside the container element's area you can use the *push+* (forced push) method to make it happen.
+"push" method tries to keep the targeted sides of the target element within the container element's boundaries.
+If the container element is smaller than the target element and you want to make sure that a specific side will always be pushed fully inside the container element's area you can use forced push ("push+").

 **Using the callback function**